Once upon a time, in ancient times, Creativity was an attribute of the Divinity, and humans often made Arts to celebrate the Divinity.

 Ada Lovelace not only materialized the concept of an autonomous being that is able to solve challenging problems in the world, she also came up with a language to communicate with the machine.
 But, she firmly believed that the analytical engine could not think.
 In her view, only when the machine can originate something, it can be considered as having a mind of itself.

 Time has proved that machines can think, and be creative.
-(Read more about the history of algorithm in our previous article, HERE)
+(Read more about the history of algorithms in our previous article, HERE)

 All of this is possible because somehow in old or modern times, an Algorithm was invented.
 Some sort of set of rules that help us easily navigate an environment full of too much information.
 And this never endless evolutive process creates, recreates our tempo and perception of human life.